Jon Bond: Writing

 In 1997, Bond published Under the Radar, co-written with colleague Richard Kirshenbaum.
 The book, which showcased innovative and effective marketing techniques, was translated into five languages.

 He is also an occasional contributor to The Huffington Post.

 Personal life

-He is married to Rebecca Bond and has five children; Alex & Matthew (from a prior marriage), Remy, Olivia (featured on Master Chef Junior season 6, Harry Potter on Broadway) and Damien.
-A Page Six article in the New York Post showcases their home in Greenwich Village.
+He has five children from two marriages, two daughters and three sons, including Olivia Violet, and singer-songwriter Remy.
+The sisters appeared on season 6 of MasterChef Junior.